 The Education for Homeless Children and Youth (EHCY) program is authorized under Title VII-B of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
 11431 et seq.)
 (McKinney-Vento Act).
-The McKinney-Vento Act was originally authorized in 1987 and most recently re-authorized on December 10, 2016 by the Every Student Succeeds Act (ESSA).
+The McKinney-Vento Act was originally authorized in 1987 and re-authorized on December 10, 2016 by the Every Student Succeeds Act (ESSA).
 The McKinney-Vento Act is designed to address the challenges that homeless and youth have faced in enrolling, attending and succeeding in school.

 Under the McKinney-Vento Act, State educational agencies (SEAs) must ensure that each homeless child and youth has equal access to the same free, appropriate public education, including a public preschool education, as other children and youth.
 Homeless children and youth must have access to the educational and related services that they need to enable them to meet the same challenging State academic standards to which all students are held.
 In addition, homeless students may not be separated from the mainstream school environment.
 SEAs and local educational agencies (LEAs) are required to review and undertake steps to revise laws, regulations, practices, or policies that may act as barriers to the identification, enrollment, attendance, or success in school of homeless children and youth.

 Definition of Homeless (McKinney-Vento Act Sec.
 725(2); 42 U.S.C.
 11435(2))

 Children who lack a fixed, regular and adequate night time residence:

 “Double up” - Sharing the housing of others due to the loss of housing, economic hardship, or similar reasons.